RsqM/ComputerVision/README.md

 # Computer Vision
-#1.
-Gaze Detection & Tracking :-
+# 1. Gaze Detection and Tracking :-
 ## Overview
 This project implements gaze detection and tracking using computer vision techniques.
 It processes real-time video input to identify eye contours, apply masking, reshape NumPy arrays, and run inference.